 I found this soap pretty easy to make, which is probably because I’ve had a go at a few hot process soaps recipes now.
 Practice always makes perfect, which is great because now I don’t have to make it 2 or 3 times before I get the recipe right.
 Soap making is all about mastering a craft, so don’t feel bad if your first batch doesn’t come out the way you planned.
 Just get back up on the horse and try again.

-Anyway, I hope you’ve enjoyed reading this lavender soap recipe today, and that you’ve been enjoying learning how to make homemade soap even more!
+Anyway, I hope you’ve enjoyed reading this lavender soap recipe today, and that you’ve been enjoying learning the basics of hot process soap even more!
 Let me know how you get on in the comments section below.
 I’m always happy to try and answer any questions you guys may have.
-Also, share on your social media pages, so you can spread the word about how good hot process soap recipes can be
+Also, share on your social media pages, so you can spread the word about how good hot process soap recipes can be.